 Audit Report on Financial Statements:

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and rulesthereunder M/s.
+Pursuant to the provisions of section 204 of the Companies Act 2013and rules thereunder M/s.
 D. Hanumanta Raju & Co.
 Practicing Company SecretariesHyderabad were appointed to conduct the secretarial audit of the company for the financialyear 2021-22.
 The secretarial auditors have issued modified report for the year ended 31stMarch 2022.
 The report issued by them is appended as AnnexureII to thisreport.

 Details of Qualification:

 Board's Explanation to the Qualification in the Report:

 Cost Audit and Cost Records:

-Maintenance of cost records and requirement of cost audit as prescribedunder the provisions of section 148(1) of the Companies Act 2013 are applicable for the business activitiescarried out by the Company.
+Maintenance of cost records and requirement of cost audit as prescribedunder the provisions of section 148(1) of the Companies Act 2013 are not applicable forthe business activities carried out by the Company.